KAIST-Visual-AI-Group/SyncDiffusion/README.md

 ```

 ## Gradio Demo
-We provide a Gradio Demo of SyncDiffusion with an easy control of the hyperparameters.
+We provide a [Hugging Face Demo](https://huggingface.co/spaces/KAIST-Geometric-AI-Lab/syncdiffusion-demo) where you can directly run SyncDiffusion with custom prompts.
+You can also run a Gradio Demo for SyncDiffusion locally with the below code, with an easy control of the hyperparameters.
 First, install Gradio with
 ```
 pip install gradio
 ```